ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 Internet gateway (IGW) gives us access to public services and also the public Internet.
 We just build a default route to the IGW.
 When you have a Public IP or Elastic IP assigned to an instance we can then communicate with all of these public services and also the public internet.

-For a private subnet we can send traffic via NAT instance or NAT Gateway instead of natively talking

-directly to the public Internet and then
+For a private subnet we can send traffic via NAT instance or NAT Gateway instead of directly to the public Internet.  and then

 the NAT instance has the ability to